 - The Good Catholic Life (article and podcast)— Fr.
 Jurgen Liias and the Anglican Ordinariate – 7.16.12

 Fr.
 Liias formulated our Parish Discipline, which incorporates the Joys, Privileges, and Disciplines of the Catholic Christian Life.
 Father Liias, always said the Church is not a cruise ship, but a freighter: no passengers, all crew!
 We try to actively embody the Apostolate of the Laity in all aspects of our communal life.
-As Father Liias said in this series of seven homilies, the parish disciplines are not conceived or presented as legalistic requirements but rather as means by which Grace may flow into and through us to support and enlarge the Kingdom of God.
+As Father Liias said, the parish disciplines are not conceived or presented as legalistic requirements but rather as means by which Grace may flow into and through us to support and enlarge the Kingdom of God.